cms-opendata-processing-tasks/FullSimulationArgoWorkflow/README.md

       - name: nJobs
         value: 3
 ```
-check that these parameters have correct values that are set according to you situation
+check that these parameters have correct values that are set according to you situation especially your_dataset_name and your_storage

 5. Submit the workflow to the cluster
 ```